cglacet/stripe-asgi-server/README.md

-# ASGI Server for Strip Payments
+# ASGI Server for servers-side Stripe PaymentIntents API

 In order to run this server, you need to set the environnement variable `STRIPE_KEY` set with your private stripe token: